If you’re visiting Suffolk and love a bit of nostalgia, the seaside town of Southwold is the place to head to.

-There’s great fun to be had on the pier, a beautiful sandy beach and the town has a variety of different shops and museums, not to mention one of the best fish and chip takeaways in Suffolk!
+There’s great fun to be had on the pier, a beautiful sandy beach and the town has a variety of different shops and museums, not to mention one of the best fish and chip shops in Suffolk!

-So let’s find out more about what you can expect to see and do in Southwold, one of the most popular Suffolk seaside towns…
+Let’s find out more about what you can expect to see and do in Southwold, one of the most popular Suffolk seaside towns…

 Getting to Southwold is easy.
 Once you’re off the A12 and have entered the town via the A1095, the best thing to do is to follow the signs toward the seafront.